 It’s no secret that the CPG sector stands witness to eroding margins on both the retailer and manufacturer side of the business.
 This, due in large part to an extremely mature sector struggling to create fresh ideas that meet the needs of the changing demographic from Baby Boomers to Millennials and Generation Z. Plus retail consolidation, online shopping, and price competition.

 Add these challenges to the increased pressure from the low price retailers Lidl and Aldi, the entry of Amazon into brick-and-mortar grocery retail via its Whole Foods acquisition and we have immense pressure on CPG manufacturers to attain volume and profit objectives.
 It’s the perfect storm.
 Given these challenges, it’s not surprising that in the past 2 years the “E” in CEO is closer to “Exit” than “Executive”.

 Trade spend, as the #2-line item on a P&L, hasn’t seen an organizational investment to improve the management and outcome of such a large expenditure.
 Remarkably, a multitude of CPG companies still operate a significant portion (if not all) of their trade event investments on spreadsheets.
 As a result, promotional plans are woefully imprecise, creating a ripple effect of inaccuracy on forecasting and demand planning systems.

-A best-in-class TPO application will show 3%-5% annuitized return on the annual trade spend.
+A best-in-class TPO application shows 3%-5% annualized return on the annual trade spend.

 Ask the ushered out CEOs what a financial impact like that would have meant for their companies… and in many cases their jobs.